cpdtaylor/morpheus-hashicorp-vault-plugin/README.md

 **Note:**
 HashiCorp Vault Cypher Plugin version 1.2.0 is designed to supersede the native vault integration and will use the “vault” mountpoint instead of “hashicorpVault”.
 Cypher — Morpheus Docs documentation will be updated with how to use the plugin.
 The plugin will also be made official on https://share.morpheusdata.com/

-Video demo of the plugin here: https://d.pr/v/i5k5MS
+Video demo of the plugin here: https://d.pr/v/i5k5MS. ** In version 1.2.0 use the “vault” mountpoint instead of “hashicorpVault”

 Please feel free to extend/add-to this plugin via pull requests.